allenai/aristo-mini/solvers/textsearch/src/main/scala/org/allenai/aristomini/solver/textsearch/README.md

 # Text Search Solver

 This solver uses an Elasticsearch index to score the choices in multiple choice questions.
+It is meant to be an example baseline [Information retrieval](https://en.wikipedia.org/wiki/Information_retrieval) solver.

 ## How it works